uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 operation were applied to each of these iterators.
 The types ``T`` within the template pack ``Iterators...`` must satisfy ``AdaptingIteratorSource``.

+``zip_iterator`` is SYCL device-copyable if all the source iterators are SYCL device-copyable, and is indirectly device accessible if all the source iterators are indirectly device accessible.

 .. code:: cpp

     template <typename...
 Iterators>